Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

-Be descending to lower--dimensional Coxeter faces (sometimes we have to pass via non-Coxeter faces of lower codimension in order to find their faces of higher codimension that turn out to be Coxeter), we obtain another face $\mathcal{P}_{15}$ satisfying Lemma~\ref{lemma:doubling} in $\mathbb{H}^{15}$.
+By descending to lower--dimensional Coxeter faces (sometimes we have to pass via non--Coxeter faces of lower codimension in order to find their faces of higher codimension that turn out to be Coxeter), we obtain another face $P_{15}$ satisfying Lemma~\ref{lemma:doubling} in $\mathbb{H}^{15}$.

+The matrix provided in Figure~\ref{fig:P15-matrix} describes the combinatorial and geometric structure of $P_{15}$.
+Notice that we can apply Lemma~\ref{lemma:doubling} to facet $1$, as follows from the first three rows (or columns) of the given matrix.